If you’re wondering whether the low FODMAP diet will help you lose weight, let me be clear from the start: this isn’t a weight loss diet.

 Why weight loss is not recommended on the low FODMAP diet

 • It’s too complicated – Following the low FODMAP diet is difficult, I’m not going to lie!
 It requires a lot of thought at first to check you’re not inadvertently eating higher FODMAP foods, and it’s not a very intuitive diet.
-Adding on further controls in terms of energy intake will be adding to your workload and could see you giving up!
+Adding on further controls in terms of energy intake will be adding to your workload and could reduce your chances of sticking with the plan.

 • You need to keep up your energy levels – If you drop your calorie intake and this leaves you lacking in energy, or affecting your sleep then this could mess up your FODMAP challenges.

 So, will the low FODMAP diet help me lose weight?
-Well, yes, some people find they do lose weight when on the low FODMAP diet.
-This could be down to factors such as:
+Well, yes, some people find they do lose weight when on the low FODMAP diet, but not necessarily because they’re trying to.
+Common reasons include:

-• As part of controlling the portions of high FODMAP foods many of my clients find they reduce their overall portions of carbohydrates (e.g. pasta and bread) and eat more protein.
+• Smaller portions of carbohydrate-rich foods – As part of controlling the portions of high FODMAP foods many of my clients find they eat fewer carbohydrates (e.g. pasta and bread) and focus more on protein.

-• You develop a better understanding of portion sizing.
-Once you start checking the recommended serving sizes of some foods you might realise you were eating more than the recommended portion sizes for certain foods.
+• More awareness of portion sizes – Once you start checking the recommended serving sizes of some foods you might realise you were eating more than the recommended portion sizes for certain foods.

-• Avoiding unintentional snacking – when the office biscuits come out and you turn them down, you might find you reduce your energy intake.
+• Cutting back on snacks – If you’re avoiding high FODMAP snacks like biscuits or crisps in the office, your overall energy intake might drop without you realising.
 If you feel like you’re missing out on too many social occasions bring some food with you so you can at least eat something with the others.

 An assortment of meat and low FODMAP veg against a marble grey work top, and the words Low FODMAP and Weight Loss against a yellow banner

-How to avoid weight loss on the low FODMAP diet
+How to avoid unintentional weight loss on the low FODMAP diet

 • Increase the size of your protein portions at every meal.
 Animal sources of protein contain no FODMAPs so you can freely eat eggs, meat, fish and seafood.
 Vegetarians can include tofu, nuts, and low lactose dairy.